The Cheapest Car Insurance Companies for New Drivers in 2025

 Discounts for new drivers

-Many insurance companies offer discounts for drivers.
-The table below shows some common opportunities for new drivers to reduce car insurance rates.
+Many insurance companies offer discounts.
+The table below outlines some common discounts for new drivers to lower their car insurance rates.

-Most insurers offer discounts that help new drivers save, including for taking a driver’s education course or for earning good grades.
-Inexperienced drivers who purchase a new car can also save if they choose an insurer offering a new vehicle discount.
+• New vehicle: Inexperienced drivers who purchase a new car can also save if they choose an insurer offering a new car discount.

 How to Get Car Insurance for the First Time